alanesq/esp32cam-demo/README.md

  I found it quiet confusing trying to do much with this module and so have tried to compile everything I have learned so far in to a easy to follow sketch to encourage others to have a try with these powerful and VERY affordable modules...

+ The module is not the easiest to use as it does not have a usb socket on board so you will need an in circuit programmer to program it, these can be bought on eBay very cheaply.
+I built myself a "shield" from perf board which I can plug the esp32cam module and in circuit programmer in to and using a couple of toggle switches switch the module on and off and select programming mode.
+This makes using these boards much more convenient - I think there is a gap in the market for someone to produce these and sell on eBay ;-)

 created using the Arduino IDE with ESP32 module installed   (https://dl.espressif.com/dl/package_esp32_index.json) No additional libraries required